 Measles is a highly-contagious viral disease that is common in children and often identified by the measles rash.
 Despite cases being lowered in recent years because of nation-wide vaccination, there are still plenty of people who suffer with measles.

-If your child is not vaccinated then there is a 90% chance they will contract measles themselves if exposed to someone already infected.
+If your child is not vaccinated, then there is a 90 per cent chance they will contract measles themselves if exposed to someone already infected.

 Even in the UK, where medical aid is highly developed, one in every 15 children with measles will have complications – which can sometimes be fatal.